liawhs/p-pointed-star/README.md

 ```

 I use class to create a Star object.
-The __init__ method takes p and the radius of the star as arguments
+The \__init__ method takes p and the radius of the star object as arguments

     def __init__(self, p, radius):
         self.p = p